-The Bank has introduced a new model for ECL for secured retail loans.
 The Bank benchmarks ECL and then adjusts Significant Increased Credit Risk (SICR) factors that are specific to ICBC (NZ).
 The Bank then applies judgement to assess the reasonableness of the modeled outcomes.

 The Bank uses a global ECL model for corporate loans.
-This model has been updated for 2023.
+This model has been updated for 2024.
 The corporate ECL model uses data, such as default data, from a range of sources.
 Macro-economic scenarios are applied to model a range of future outcomes.
 The Bank then applies judgement to assess the reasonableness of the modeled outcomes.